LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/quick-start.md

 ```

 {:start="4"}
-4. Using the **LPMonitoringParams**, get the Engagement for the User, this is needed to start a new conversation with an specific campaign.
+4. Using the **LPMonitoringParams**, get the Engagement for the User.
+This is needed to start a new conversation with a specific campaign.

 ```swift
  LPMonitoringAPI.instance.getEngagement(consumerID: self.consumerID, monitoringParams: monitoringParams, completion: {